 Fear of HIV testing

-HIV is not an easy virus to catch sexually.
+HIV is not an easy virus to catch.

-Compared to the numbers of people who have sex each year, only a tiny percentage of people will become HIV positive.
+Compared to how many people have sex, only a tiny percentage become HIV positive.

 The chance of not getting HIV is always much higher than getting HIV.
 This is the case even when one partner is HIV positive and the other is HIV negative.

-Someone who is very recently infected (within the last month or two) is likely to think they are still HIV negative.
+Someone who is very recently infected (within the last month or two) is at their most infectious.
+This is because in the first few months the amount of virus is at its highest.
+Yet they are likely to think and act as if they are still HIV negative.